saurabhprasadsah/PrOGrAMmING-BLOGS/README.md

 # All about programming and tech information.

 # At PrograMming-Blogs, students quickly learn to code and think like software engineers and develop web applications as an end result.
-We cover HTML, CSS, JavaScript, PHP, MVC, Ruby on Rails, MySQL, .NET Core, OOP and much more.
+We cover HTML, CSS, JavaScript, PHP, MVC, Ruby on Rails, MySQL, .NET Core, OOP,Python and much more.